Kentucky Innocence Project

 Urbana-Champaign Books to Prisoners

-UC Books to Prisoners is an Urbana, Illinois based project providing books at no cost by mail to inmates in state and federal prisons, as well as the jail library in Illinois.
-Serves people in Illinois only.
-Instagram @bookstoprisoners
+UC Books to Prisoners is an Urbana, Illinois based project providing books to people incarcerated in state and federal prisons in Illinois only.
+It also runs a Champaign County Jail library and stocks the County Youth Detention Center library.
+Illinois only.

 We provide free, life and gender-affirming legal services to everyone on the gender spectrum regardless of financial status.
 Due to capacity, TJLP is currently focusing on name and gender marker changes.
 We especially prioritize folks who are low-income and street-based transgender and gender-nonconforming people targeted by the criminal legal system.
 Serves Illinois only.